 EQUITY & ACCESS

-New Jersey Theatre Alliance is committed to helping our member theatres and the larger arts community in New Jersey become more equitable and accessible for all.
+As part of our vision for a flourishing arts sector, New Jersey Theatre Alliance is committed to helping our member theatres and the larger arts community become more equitable and accessible for all.

 While the core value of Equity & Access is threaded through all that we do at the Alliance, it is most prominently visible in the following initiatives: